oils-for-unix/oils/mycpp/README.md

 work because we use several C++ features.

 And IMO the generated code is more readable in C++.
-For example, classes and methods preserve the strucutre of the source.
+For example, classes and methods preserve the structure of the source.
 And if we didn't have namespaces, we'd have to use long generated function names.

 - Templates for `List`, `Dict`, `Tuple`, etc.